celestiaorg/docs/nodes/blobstream-binary.md

 [Blobstream](https://blog.celestia.org/introducing-blobstream/)
-allows Ethereum developers to build high-throughput L2s using Celestia, the first data availability layer with Data Availability Sampling.
+allows Ethereum developers to build high-throughput L2s using Celestia, the first data availability layer with data availability sampling.

 This page and following tutorials will go over Blobstream and how validators on Celestia can run it.